Mr-Patrick-the-dev/project-decoder-ring/README.md

 ## Tools Used

-This project makes use of JavaScript, CSS, and HTML.
+This project makes use of JavaScript, BootStrap, and HTML.

-The project itself uses a template for CSS and HTML, while the JavaScript was created personally (algorithms included).
+The project itself uses a template for BootStrap and HTML, while the JavaScript was created personally (algorithms included).

 ## Usage